kof/simpleio/api.md

 ## Server#close(client)

-Close connection to the client.
+Close connection to one/all clients.

 ### Params: